PoshoAxess/temporal-order-fulfill-demo/scooter-app/README.md

 This launches a GUI that you can use to begin a scooter ride and see the status of that ride.

+As an alternative, you can just run `./launch-gui.sh`, which runs the command above.